futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 20, 2017 9:11am

+No time for research today.
+About to interview Professor Christopher Anand about teaching Elm to K8 students so excited for that conversation and to release it in two weeks.
+Will have an extra long research session on Friday to make up for it!

 ### September 19, 2017 10:08am